spl-icsforth/An-open-access-system-for-long-range-chainsaw-sound-detection/readme.md

 ## How to reference
 If you find any of this library useful for your research please cite as:

-N. Stefanakis, K. Psaroulakis, N. Simou and C. Astaras, "An open access system for long-range chainsaw sound detection".
+N. Stefanakis, K. Psaroulakis, N. Simou and C. Astaras, "An open-access system for long-range chainsaw sound detection", in Proceedings of EUSIPCO (2022).

 -----